mssjeong/ExactConfidenceIntervals.jl/README.md

 - `mle_max_iter`: Maximum iteration number for the maximum likelihood estimation of model parameters.
 - `num_par`: Number of parameters of the model.
 This only needs to be specified when the automatic counting fails.
 - `num_sim`: Number of simulated random samples used when calculating probabilities under $\mathbb{P}^{\theta_i,\theta_{-i}}$.
-- `opt_max_iter`: Maximum iteration number for the numerical optimization to obtain confidence intervals.
+- `opt_max_iter`: Maximum iteration number for the numerical optimization when computing confidence intervals.
 - `positive`: Vector of indices of the parameters with a constraint $\theta_i\geq 0$.
 - `prob_tol`: Tolerance level for the numerical solution.
 Defaults to 0.005, roughly indicating that the maximum bias in the coverage probability of the confidence interval is 0.5%p.
 - `robust`: Degree of robustness check.
 Defaults to 3.